wobcom/derivepwd/README.md

 # derivepwd

 derivepwd is a small CLI tool that derives passwords from a seed and a public component using a key derivation function.

-You can use this tool to generate unique passwords for large fleets of devices.
+You can use this tool to derive unique passwords for large fleets of devices.

+It is written in Rust, consists of less than 100 lines of code and uses the excellent [ring](https://github.com/briansmith/ring) crate for cryptographic operations.

 ## Why?